-There is an EV chip named HT45V5Q-6 which is used to emulate the real MCU device named HT45F5Q-6.
-The EV chip device also provides the "On-Chip Debug" function to debug the real MCU device during the development process.
-The EV chip and the real MCU device are almost functionally compatible except for "On-Chip Debug" function.
-Users can use the EV chip device to emulate the real chip device behavior by connecting the OCDSDA and OCDSCK pins to the Holtek HT-IDE development tools.
+The device also provides an "On-Chip Debug" function to debug the real MCU device during the development process.
+Users can use the OCDS function to emulate the device behavior by connecting the OCDSDA and OCDSCK pins to the Holtek HT-IDE development tools.
 The OCDSDA pin is the OCDS Data/Address input/output pin while the OCDSCK pin is the OCDS clock input pin.
-When users use the EV chip device for debugging, the corresponding pin functions shared with the OCDSDA and OCDSCK pins will have no effect in the EV chip.
+When users use the OCDS function for debugging, other functions which are shared with the OCDSDA and OCDSCK pins in the device will have no effect.
 However, the two OCDS pins which are pin-shared with the ICP programming pins are still used as the Flash Memory programming pins for ICP.
 For more detailed OCDS information, refer to the corresponding document named "Holtek e-Link for 8-bit MCU OCDS User's Guide".

-Holtek e-Link Pins EV Chip OCDS Pins Pin Description OCDSDA OCDSDA On-Chip Debug Support Data/Address input/output OCDSCK OCDSCK On-Chip Debug Support Clock input VDD VDD Power Supply VSS VSS Ground
+Holtek e-Link Pins MCU Chip Pins Pin Description OCDSDA OCDSDA On-Chip Debug Support Data/Address input/output OCDSCK OCDSCK On-Chip Debug Support Clock input VDD VDD Power Supply VSS VSS&AVSS Ground